How much is council tax in the UK?

 Quick answer

 Plain EnglishCouncil tax is a local-government charge on every household in England, Scotland and Wales.
 It typically costs between £1,595 and £4,784 a year depending on which band your property is in (A to H) and which council you live in.
-The Band D average for England in 2026/27 is £2,392.
+Across the UK the average Band D bill for 2026/27 is £2,392 in England, around £1,660 in Scotland (council element, before water charges) and £2,283 in Wales.
 Single occupiers get 25 per cent off.
 Full-time students pay nothing.
 Roughly one in twenty homes is in the wrong band, so it is worth checking yours.

 Council tax by band